Bamof25th/mern-chat-app/README.md

 -    Online user status (Socket.io and React Context)
 -    Global state management with Zustand
 -    Error handling both on the server and on the client
--    At the end Deployment like a pro for FREE!
--    And much more!

 ### Setup .env file